lemlac/mulem/docs/reference.md

 ### Manual Implementation

 Generics will automatically generate code based on their parameters, but you can also implement them by hand using pattern matching.
 If you only want to use the manual implementations for a generic function, you can set its body to `unset`.
 We've mentioned `unset` before when declaring variables without settinging them. `unset` itself is actually a meta function and not a keyword.
 It takes a type parameter `unset[T]` but can be dropped if the type is inferred.
 This creates a virtual function that can be overloaded later.
-If you use a function that is defined as `unset` or `unset[T], it will throw a compile-time error.
+If you use a function that is defined with `unset` or `unset[T], it will throw a compile-time error.

 ```
 -- Forces every type to have its own implementation